kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 === 301 Redirects - Easy Redirect Manager ===
 Contributors: WebFactory
-Tags: 301 redirect, redirects, redirect, 302 redirect, redirection, 302, seo, 302 redirect, 404, 404 redirect, 301, 307
+Tags: 301 redirect, redirects, redirect, 404 log, redirection, 302 redirect, 302, seo, 302 redirect, 404, 404 redirect, 301, 307, 404 error log
 Requires at least: 4.0
 Tested up to: 5.6
-Stable tag: 2.55
+Stable tag: 2.60
 Requires PHP: 5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily manage and create 301 & 302 redirects.
+Easily manage 301 & 302 redirects.
 Simple to use & validate redirects.
-Includes redirect stats.
+Includes redirect stats & 404 error log.

 == Description ==

-**301 Redirects** helps you manage and create 301, 302, 307 redirects for your WordPress site to **improve SEO and visitor experience**.
-With a user-friendly interface, 301 Redirects is easy to install and configure.
-Perfect for new sites or repairing links after re-organizing your existing WordPress content, or when your site has content that expires and you wish to avoid sending visitors to a 404 page.
+<a href="https://wp301redirects.com/?ref=wporg">301 Redirects</a> helps you manage and create 301, 302, 307 redirects for your WordPress site to **improve SEO and visitor experience**.
+With a user-friendly interface, 301 Redirects is easy to use.
+Perfect for new sites or repairing links after reorganizing your existing WordPress content, or when your site has content that expires and you wish to avoid sending visitors to a 404 page.
+Use the 404 error log to identify problematic links.

 301 Redirects GUI is located in WP Admin Dashboard - Settings - 301 Redirects